 - It can be slow to download because of heavy client frameworks which are required to be loaded to the client

-- Security concerns – compared to traditional applications, SPAs are less secure.
+- Security concerns – compared to traditional applications, secure single page application are less to come by.
 Due to cross-site scripting(XSS), attackers exploit this and inject client-side scripts into web application by other users.

 - Poor crawlability- SPAs have a smaller semantic kernel than an MPA.
 You can only put a limited number of keywords on one page.
 Therefore, for this reason, you should thoroughly consider what content best matches your users’ request.